astares-professional/astares-website-blog/content/posts/2025/01/2025-01-15-docker-mongo.md

   see also https://github.com/docker-library/mongo/issues/485#issuecomment-891991814
 ```
 AVX is the abbreviation for **Advanced Vector Extensions** - an extended instruction set for x86 that your CPU must support.
-The VirtualBox image I was using did not have AVX enabeld.
+The VirtualBox image I was using did not have AVX enabled.

 ## Solution 1: Downgrade MongoDB version